lowrycode/ski-arise-project/project_planning.md

 - Add a visual card to the "Learn More" section of the homepage which links to the relevant section on the "Info" page
 - The "All Packages" page contains the visual icons showing what slopes are available at each resort

+### User Story 6 (SHOULD HAVE)
-**User Story 6:** As a family with children, we want to find out which resorts/packages cater well for children so we can ensure that the whole family will enjoy the holiday
+As a family with children, we want to find out which resorts/packages cater well for children so we can ensure that the whole family will enjoy the holiday

 **Acceptance criteria**
 - Information about which packages cater well for children is organised on another page and a link to this page is clearly signposted on the home page.